ekondayan/libtfmini/README.md

 # <u>Dependencies</u>

-The library is self contained and does not use any external dependencies.
+It is self contained and does not rely neither on the C++ STD library nor any other external dependencie.
+The code is just plain C++17.

 # <u>Usage</u>

-## Override the GET and POST methods of `InterfaceComm`
+## Implement SEND and RECEIVE functions

-The library does not provide a communication layer, so it needs to be implemented.
+The library does not provide a low level communication layer, so it needs to be implemented by the user.
 This is easily done by implementing two global functions for sending and receiving data to/from the device.

 ```cpp
 void send(uint8_t device_id, const uint8_t *buffer, int16_t len);